-oLIB uses the Q transform to decompose GW strain data into several TF planes of constant quality factors Q, where $Q \sim \tau f_0$.
+oLIB uses the Q transform to decompose GW strain data into several TF planes of constant quality factors Q, where $Q \sim \tau$ f_0 .
 Here, τ and f_0 are the time resolution and central frequency of the transform's filter/wavelet, respectively.
 The pipeline flags data segments containing excess power and searches for clusters of these segments with identical f_0 and Q spaced within 100 ms of each other.
 Coincidences among the detector network of clusters with a time-of-flight window up to 10 ms are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.

-Similarly to PyCBC Live, both cWB and oLIB use local time slides to estimate the background and calculate the candidates' false alarm rates (FAR is detailed in section 3.3.1).
+Similar to PyCBC Live, both cWB and oLIB use local time slides to estimate the background and calculate the candidates' false-alarm rates (FARs are detailed in Section 3.3.1).

 2.2.
-Vetting and approval process
+Vetting and Approval Process

-During O1 and O2, all CBC and burst GW triggers were stored in an interactive database (see section 2.2.1) and required to pass a series of vetting procedures, both automatic (section 2.2.3) and manual (section 2.2.4), with the help of supervised protocols (2.2.2).
+During O1 and O2, all CBC and burst GW triggers were stored in an interactive database (see Section 2.2.1) and required to pass a series of vetting procedures, both automatic (Section 2.2.3) and manual (Section 2.2.4), with the help of supervised protocols (2.2.2).